4.2 Administration and governance

 There is no distribution of responsibilities between top-level and regional/local authorities.
 All responsibilities remain at top-level.

-A mechanism of cross-sectorial cooperation has been set up for the Strategy for Social Policy 2014-2020 between Ministries, Departments, Agencies involved in defining policies and measures on social inclusion.
-At the same time, all the stakeholders involved in this Strategy were represented by the Ministry of Labour, Welfare and Social Insurance at the Cross-sectorial Working Group on Youth working for the National Youth Strategy (Εθνική Στρατηγική για τη Νεολαία).
+A mechanism of cross-sectorial cooperation has been set up for the Strategy for Social Policy 2021-2027 between Ministries, Departments, Agencies involved in defining policies and measures on social inclusion.
+At the same time, all the stakeholders involved in this Strategy are also represented at the Cross-sectorial Working Group on Youth working for the National Youth Strategy (Εθνική Στρατηγική για τη Νεολαία).

-In particular, for the development of the Strategy, the Social Welfare Services, as the competent coordinating authority for social protection and integration issues, worked closely with representatives of the two main categories of partners:
+In particular, for the development of the Strategy for Social Policy, the Social Welfare Services, as the competent coordinating authority for social protection and integration issues, worked closely with representatives of the two main categories of partners: